ivanseibel/dev-radar/backend/README.md

 Receive a list of technologies and location coordinates to return a list of devs near the user that makes the search.

 ## Developer list
+This route return all registered devs.

 ## Developer deletion
+A route to delete devs by Github username.

 ## Developer update
+This route offer a possibility to update developer infos.

+## Websock communication
+Mobile users can see new registered devs in real-time if they attend the search requirements (location and tecnologies).

-## To Implement in Future Versions
+## To Implement in future versions
-- Semantic search to accept incomplete tech words.
+- Semantic search to accept incomplete words (technologies).
+- Websock communication to update in real-time deleted devs.